Single-particle heatengine beyond the Carnot limit

 Advances in micro- and nano-technology allow for testing concepts derived from classical thermodynamics in regimes where the underlying assumptions, such as the thermodynamic limit and thermal equilibrium, no longer hold.
 Single-particle heat machines provide an excellent platform to test theoretical advances in and our understanding of thermodynamics at the micro- and nano-scale.
-In this project, a minimalist heat engine has been realized that takes advantage of squeezed heat to outperform conventional heat engines.
+In this project, a minimalist heat engine has been realized that takes advantage of a squeezed thermal resevoir to outperform conventional heat engines.
 The non-equilibrium nature of these reservoirs permit work extraction from a single reservoir and engine efficiencies unbounded by the standard Carnot limit.
 A major open question remains whether highly miniaturized heat engines will be able to use the extracted work to accomplish mesoscopic tasks as transporting particles or manipulating biological matter.

 - J. Klaers, S. Faelt, A. Imamoglu, and E. Togan, “Squeezed thermal reservoirs as a resource for a nano-mechanical heat engine beyond the Carnot limit”, Physical Review X 7, 031044 (2017). link

 Landauer’ erasure principle in a squeezed thermal memory

 Squeezed thermal reservoirs may also naturally arise in pulse-driven system such as digital electronics.
 In a CPU, these states can be exploited to reduce the minimum required energy to perform computations (Landauer limit).